DevOpsZE/endv-task/README.md

 Include service monitoring in the automation
 Automate service-fail-over, e.g. auto-restart of failing service Document the steps in git history and commit your Infrastructure-as-a-code in the git repo

+The task was completed with Terraform which provisions a AWS cluster with all resources needed to have an nginx server, a mysql database, a load balancer running and metrics installed.

+***For short instructions please read the Instructions Readme.txt in the Repository.